Gabriele2127/The_Search_For_Home-Spaceship_Game/README.md

-The game was developed using Greenfoot so in order to see the code, the project would have to run in Greenfoot, OR you can see the code in the provided document "..".
+The game was developed using Greenfoot so in order to see the code, the project would have to run in Greenfoot, OR you can see the code in the provided document "The Search For Home - Code.pdf".